xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 Software upgrade can be launched using ‘install replace’ command. install replace comes with several options:
 - commit will commit software configuration after system reload.
 This means there is no way to rollback to previous release by doing a system reload.
 - iso-config option can be used to replace the current system configuration by the configuration present in the Golden ISO.
 This option can be interesting for system staging and load a vanilla config
-- while install replace always makes the smallest possible change, it’s possible to tell the system to reload
+- reload: while install replace always makes the smallest possible change, it’s possible to tell the system to reload

 <div class="highlighter-rouge">
 <pre class="highlight">